Alpha Morph is an early research prototype. Expect bugs, rough edges, and breaking changes. Help us build it →

 One command to wire up your agent

-Morph ships with an MCP server (morph-mcp) and setup commands that install the right config, hooks, and rules for your IDE.
+Morph ships with an MCP server (morph-mcp) and setup commands that install the right config, hooks, and rules for your IDE — or your multi-agent session manager.
 Hooks parse the full agent transcript into structured Trace events, so every prompt, tool call, and file edit is recorded — you don't depend on the agent remembering to record.

 Cursor